mcmire/message_div_helpers/README.md

 ## Summary

-A little plugin for Rails that gives you a handy way of creating a div you would use to display a message to the user after some action -- maybe an informational message, or a message indicating success or failure -- and doing so in a consistent way.
+A little plugin for Rails that gives you a handy way of creating a div to display a message to the user -- whether an informational message or a message indicating success or failure -- and doing so in a consistent way.

 ## Examples